ksonnet/ksonnet/docs/cli-reference/ks_env_rm.md

 ## ks env rm

-Delete an environment from a ksonnet project
+Delete an environment from a ksonnet application

 ### Synopsis

-Delete an environment from a ksonnet project.
-This is the same as removing the <env-name> environment directory and all files contained.
+The `rm` command deletes an environment from a ksonnet application.
+This is the same as removing the `<env-name>` environment directory and all files contained.
 All empty parent directories are also subsequently deleted.

+NOTE: This does *NOT* delete the components running in `<env-name>`.
+To do that, you need to use the `ks delete` command.

+### Related Commands

+* `ks delete` — Delete all the app components running in an environment (cluster)

+### Syntax

 ```
 ks env rm <env-name>